 - Top Movies about D-Day

-With a major film on Dunkirk due out in June 2017, now is the time to visit this small town on the coast that played such a major, and tragic role, in World War I.
+After the release of the major motion picture Dunkirk, now is the time to visit this small town on the coast that played such a major, and tragic role, in World War I.

 The World after 1945